Updated

 - Everything in Pro

-The 5x jump in premium requests is meaningful if you’re doing heavy agentic coding.
+The larger credit pool is meaningful if you’re doing heavy agentic coding.
 For most developers, Pro is sufficient.
-Pro+ is for the developers who are actively using Copilot Workspace and premium models for substantial portions of their workday.
+Pro+ is for those actively using the coding agent and frontier models for substantial portions of their workday.
+(For the very heaviest individual users, GitHub also offers a higher Max tier at $100/month that includes $200 in monthly AI Credits.)

 Business — $19/user/month